This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Avoiding Pain When Brushing

-- Work in small sections, holding hair taut but not too tight.
+- Work in small sections, holding hair near the roots for pain relief.

 How Often to Brush Curly Hair